telekom-mms/kavir/docker/README.md

 ## releases

-Check the releases of this repository to view the releases of the container.
+Check the packages of this repository to view the releases of the container.